 Osteopathic medicine continues to grow in the United States as patients choose the holistic philosophy.
 Today, DOs continue to be on the cutting edge of modern medicine.

-There are currently 30 colleges of osteopathic medicine, offering instruction at 40 locations in 28 states.
-Enrollment is highly competitive and LECOM recommends applicants spend time with an osteopathic physician to learn more about the profession.
+There are currently 30 colleges of osteopathic medicine, offering instruction at 42 locations in 28 states.
+Enrollment is highly competitive and LECOM recommends that prior to applying, candidates should spend time with an osteopathic physician to learn more about the profession.

 - Doctor of Osteopathic Medicine